Saturday 11th March, 2023

 Using massage pre-exercise (warm-up)

 Warm-ups are done before exercise or competition, with the main goals being to help prepare muscles to prevent injuries and to enhance performance.
-What we will do is look at how well each massage option does for each of those goals.
+In this section we will do is look at how well each massage option does for each of those goals.
 Also, stretches are often combined with massage for these, so we will look at them to.

 Massages and stretches for injury prevention